This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

 Other information may be relevant and some information may not be available at the time of making the referral.
 However, there should not be a delay in order to collect information if the delay may place the child at risk of significant harm.

-All referrals from professionals should be confirmed in writing, by the referrer, within 24 hours.
-The referrer should receive an acknowledgement within three working days of the outcome and if not received they should contact Children's social care.
+All referrals from practitioners must be confirmed in writing, by the referrer, within 24 hours if requested by Children's Social Care, otherwise all information will be documented on the referral record.
+The referrer should receive an acknowledgement within three working days of the outcome and if not received they should contact Children's Social Care.

 4. Receiving a Referral

-A social worker will discuss the concerns with the referrer and is required to consider any previous records in relation to the child and family in their agency.
-The social worker will establish:
+A practitioner will discuss the concerns with the referrer and is required to consider any previous records in relation to the child and family in their agency.
+The practitioner will establish:

 - The nature of the concerns, including levels of risk and need;